leviaici/IntroductionToRobotics/README.md

 Please note that these homework assignments are part of my academic coursework at the University of Bucharest.
 Feel free to explore the code, documentation, and solutions to gain insights into the exciting world of robotics and computer science.

 ## Disclaimer
 This repository is for educational purposes, and you are encouraged to learn from it.
-However, please avoid direct copying of code for your own coursework.
+However, please avoid direct copying of code for your own coursework!